Han Fei: Life

 The exact year of Han Fei's birth remains unknown, however, scholars have placed it at c.
 280 BC.

 Unlike the other famed philosophers of the time, Han Fei was a member of the ruling aristocracy, having been born into the ruling family of Han during the end phase of the Warring States period.
 In this context, his works have been interpreted by some scholars as being directed to his cousin, the King of Han.
 The Records of the Grand Historian say that Han Fei studied together with future Qin chancellor Li Si under the Confucian philosopher Xun Kuang.
 It is said that because of his stutter, Han Fei could not properly present his ideas in court, but Sima regards him as having been very intelligent.
 His advice otherwise being ignored, but observing the slow decline of his Han state, he developed "one of the most brilliant (writing) styles in ancient China."

 Sima Qian's biography of Han Fei is as follows:

-Han Fei was a prince of Han, in favor of the study of name/form and law/art, which Sima Qian dubiously espoused as taking root in the Huang-Lao philosophy.
+Han Fei was an imperial clansman of Han, in favor of the study of name/form and law/art, which Sima Qian dubiously espoused as taking root in the Huang-Lao philosophy.
 He was born a stutterer and was not able to dispute well, but he was good at writing papers.
 Together with his friend, Li Si, he served Xun Qing, and Si himself admitted that he was not as competent as Fei.
 Seeing Han was on the decline, he often remonstrated with the king of Han by submitting papers, but the king did not agree to employ him.
 At this, Han Fei was frustrated with the reality that, in governing a state, the king did not endeavor to refine and clarify the juridical system of the state, to control his subjects by taking over power, to enhance state property and defense, or to call and employ the wise by enhancing the state.